 GSA is responsible for administering FSS contracts, and the judiciary may not change, terminate, or otherwise undertake administration of an FSS contract.
-However, judiciary COs are responsible for administration of individual orders placed against FSS contracts, according to the terms and conditions of the GSA schedule contract, and must deal directly with the contractor.
+However, judiciary COs are responsible for administration of their own individual orders placed against FSS contracts, in accordance with the terms and conditions of the GSA schedule contract, and must deal directly with the contractor.
 Such functions include: